ExeClim/Isca/docs/source/modules/socrates.rst

 The major modules/files under ``src/atmos_param/socrates/interface/`` are:

-* ``socrates_interface.F90`` and ``socrates_calc.F90``: The Socrates interface, which initializes/finalizes the Socrates, call subroutines to get inputs, set options for radiation and run core radiaiton code, and output the diagnostics.
+* ``socrates_interface.F90`` and ``socrates_calc.F90``: The Socrates interfaces that initialize/finalize the Socrates, call subroutines to get inputs, set options for radiation and run core radiaiton code, and output the diagnostics.
 * ``socrates_config_mod.f90``: module to set the namelist, including the solar radiation options, time-step, and concentrations of CO2, ozone and other well-mixed gases
 * ``read_control.F90`` and ``set_control.F90``: The Socrates use the ``StrCtrl`` structure to control the switches for core radiaiton code.
 For example, if you want to include the effects of CO2, you not only need to provide the value of CO2 concentration, but also need to turn on the switch to tell Socrates to calculate its effect: set ``control%l_co2 = .true.``, where ``control`` is a ``StrCtrl`` structure.
 Basically, all the logical switches are set in these two files.
 * ``set_bound.F90`` and ``set_dimen.F90``: modules to set the boundary fields and dimensions for the radiation code